RuiqiSun4/ScammerUniversity/README.md

 ### Glossary
 The key metrics used to evaluate draft efficiency are as follows:
 - Pk: Draft rank
-- WS: Win Shares (An estimate of the number of wins contributed by a player)
+- WS: Win Shares
 - PTS: Points per game
 - Years: Seasons the player has appeared in the NBA
 - MP: Minutes played per game
+- VORP: Value Over Replacement Player

-For detailed explanations of the key terms used to assess draft efficiency, please refer to `reference/nba_stat_glossary.csv`.
+For other key metrics, please refer to `reference/nba_stat_glossary.csv`.

 ## Methodology for Analysis
 1. Data Cleaning: All 30 years of NBA Draft data (1980–2010) were merged into a single unified DataFrame.
 To ensure consistency, we limited the dataset to the first 60 picks from each draft year—representing two standard rounds.
 The cleaning process included removing duplicate or corrupted rows, fixing header inconsistencies, and standardizing column names.
 An additional variable, year, was added to distinguish picks across different years and all numeric fields were verified for validity.